 EDITORIAL CONSULTING (select)

-Ancient Philosophy; Archiv für Geschichte der Philosophie; Australasian Journal of Philosophy; Blackwell; Cambridge University Press; Canadian Journal of Philosophy; Catholic University of America Press; Classical Bulletin; Cornell University Press; History of Political Thought Journal; Hume Studies; Idealistic Studies; Journal of Moral Philosophy; Journal of Philosophical Research; Mind; Noûs; Oxford University Press; Pacific Philosophical Quarterly; Philosophical Quarterly; Philosophy and Phenomenological Research; Phoenix; Review of Politics; Routledge; Synthese, Topicos, WW Norton & Company
+Ancient Philosophy; Archiv für Geschichte der Philosophie; Australasian Journal of Philosophy; Blackwell; Cambridge University Press; Canadian Journal of Philosophy; Catholic University of America Press; Classical Bulletin; Cornell University Press; Demetrios; History of Political Thought Journal; Hume Studies; Idealistic Studies; International Journal of the Classical Tradition; Journal of Moral Philosophy; Journal of Philosophical Research; Mind; Noûs; Oxford University Press; Pacific Philosophical Quarterly; Philosophical Quarterly; Philosophy and Phenomenological Research; Phoenix; Review of Politics; Routledge; Synthese, Topicos, WW Norton & Company

 AWARDS AND HONORS (select)